athomasoriginal/dotfiles/4coder/README.md

   `./custom/bin/buildsuper_x64-mac.sh`
   ```

   > Run this from within the `4coder` dir.
 We are just making sure that we can build 4coder as we expect.
 This will generate folders and files: `custom/metadata_generator.dSYM/Contents/Resources/DWARF/metadata_generator` & `custom_4coder.so`.
+The above command is if you are a mac user.

 - create a home for your 4Coder customization layer